Why Wait ‘til Christmas

-It can be heart-warming to start off the festive season by introducing a winter theme in late November – or early December if you don’t put up your Christmas tree until deep into the last month of the year.
+It can be heart-warming to start off the festive season by introducing a winter theme in late November.
 Consider this your Phase One.
-This allows you to introduce a few understated, decorative touches to change key rooms in your house without the introduction of Snowmen or Santa and his reindeer just yet.
+This allows you to introduce a few understated, decorative touches to change key rooms in your house without the introduction of Santa and his reindeer just yet.
 This works if friends start their Christmas visits early.
 You may not have the tree up yet, but your home is still starting to don its seasonal coat.
-It also helps to spread the decorating tasks out so there’s not as much to do in mid-to-late December.
+It also helps to spread the decorating tasks out so there’s not as much to do in early-to-mid December.

 I know that Phase